soumyargade/CSC510-17/DEPLOY.md

 <img width="630" alt="Screen Shot 2022-04-13 at 8 34 29 PM" src="https://media.github.ncsu.edu/user/23443/files/ec9319ed-65bd-4ee0-a99e-2c1e3170cc3a">

 From here, you can begin communication with the bot.
 The GitEx bot works by listening to user commands and replying with the appropriate response.
-In order to communicate with the bot, you type your desired command into the cha
+In order to communicate with the bot, you type your desired command into the chat.

 <img width="630" alt="Screen Shot 2022-04-13 at 8 35 10 PM" src="https://media.github.ncsu.edu/user/23443/files/feb0b460-a7e1-4993-9c47-3ede7abb0247">